grnet/synnefo/snf-astakos-app/docs/projects_specs.rst

     *when was the last approval (i.e. creation or modification).
     Null if the project has not been approved or has been suspended.*

-``termination_start_date``
+``deactivation_start_date``
-    *when the project was ordered to terminate, and declared out of sync for its resource grants to be removed.
+    *when the project was ordered to deactivate, and declared out of sync for its resource grants to be removed.
-    (is null if the project has not been ordered to terminate)*
+    (is null if the project has not been ordered to deactivate)*

-``termination_date``
+``deactivation_date``
-    *when the project termination was actually completed by the service following the successful revocation of resource grants.
+    *when the project deactivation was actually registered as completed by the service following the successful revocation of resource grants.
-    (is null if the project has not been terminated)*
+    (is null if the project has not been deactivated)*

+``deactivation_reason``
+    *Text indicating indicating the reason for deactivation.*

 ``members``
-    *the set of members for this project*
+    *the set of memberships for this project*

-``membership_dirty``
-    *boolean attribute declaring that the project
-    needs membership synchronization.
-    It must be atomically set and committed before any synchronization begins.
-    It must be unset only after synchronization has been confirmed as successful.*

 Rules